gabrielmcg/vp-netlify-test/lifecycle/lifecycle-svt.md

 ## HPE server software

-HPE SimpliVity servers are based on HPE server platforms and require a compatible firmware version to function with HPE OmniStack Software, as shown in [\#hpe-components-table-content](#hpe-components-table-content).
+HPE SimpliVity servers are based on HPE server platforms and require a compatible firmware version to function with HPE OmniStack Software, as shown in Table 27.

+**Table 27.** HPE server components

 |Order|Component|Dependency \(compatibility\)|Download/Documentation|
 |:----|:--------|:---------------------------|:---------------------|